MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The HTTPSSVC wire format and presentation format are identical to SVCB, and both share the SvcParamKey registry.
 SVCB semantics apply equally to HTTPSSVC unless specified otherwise.

 All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPSSVC.

-The allowed protocols suites are the protocols in the ALPN Registry defined for HTTPS.
-The only default ALPN value is "http/1.1".
+The default set of ALPN IDs is the single value "http/1.1".

 The presence of an HTTPSSVC record for an origin also indicates that all HTTP resources are available over HTTPS, as